unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/04_publish/02_publish/04_api-definition.md

 # Integrate with third party applications

-The cool things with these formats is that there are more and more tools which understand them.
+What's great with these formats is that there are more and more tools which understand them.

 ## Swagger